-Along with being a registered health psychologist, Daryl is also the joint Editor-in-Chief of the journal Psychology & Health, and has been actively involved in the business of the Society for over fifteen years.
+Daryl is also the joint Editor-in-Chief of the journal Psychology & Health, and has been actively involved in the business of the society for well over fifteen years.

-During this time he has served as Chair-elect, Chair, and Deputy Chair of the Division of Health Psychology Committee, as well as Chair-elect, as well as a member of the BPS Psychobiology Section Committee (serving as Chair from 2004-2006), and has been an elected member of the Research Board since 2004, where he recently served two terms as Deputy Chair.
+During this time he has served as Chair-elect, Chair, and Deputy Chair of the Division of Health Psychology Committee, as well as a member of the BPS Psychobiology Section Committee (serving as Chair from 2004-2006), and has been an elected member of the Research Board since 2004 (including two terms as Deputy Chair).

 Daryl has also acted as an Expert Advisor to the WHO's Department of Reproductive Health & Research and has been asked to advise upon research strategy at the National Institute of Aging and National Institutes of Health in the United States.
-In 2011 he was elected a Fellow by the Academy of Social Sciences (FAcSS) in recognition of his significant contribution to the Social Sciences, and in 2014 he was elected a Fellow of the Royal Society of Arts (FRSA).
+In 2011 he was elected a Fellow by the Academy of Social Sciences (FAcSS), and in 2014 he was elected a Fellow of the Royal Society of Arts (FRSA).

 For over twenty years Alison has pursued a career in training, development, and management consultancy in Britain, Ireland and Europe, helping to implement organisational, procedural, and service-level changes in both corporate entities and in the NHS and Irish health services.

-While working in Brussels she created a number of ground breaking career development programmes for students from British, Irish and European universities and colleges.
-The success of this work was founded on a commitment to excellence, openness, and psychological coaching which she continues in her private practice.
+While working in Brussels she created a number of ground breaking career development programmes for students from British, Irish and European universities and colleges and, in 2012, was elected to serve as the media and communications spokesperson for the Northern Ireland Branch of the BPS.

 Following the completion of his PhD Peter joined the Centre for Men’s Health at Leeds Metropolitan University, and in 2009 he was promoted to the position of Senior Research Fellow.
 In 2012 he transferred to the School of Social, Psychological and Communication Studies as a Senior Lecturer in Social Psychology.